MarcosMasip/FullStack-Company-Reimbursement-System-self-contained/README.md

 Self‑contained Java (Javalin) + vanilla JS expense reimbursement demo.
 Employees submit reimbursements; managers review/approve/deny.

 ## ✨ What's New (Self-Contained Mode)
 The project now runs 100% locally with an embedded H2 database (MariaDB compatibility mode) – no external services required.
 A single command builds and launches the app and auto‑seeds sample data.
+The schema + seed scripts are executed programmatically on first access (no fragile H2 `INIT` chaining) for clearer logging and resilience.

 ## 🚀 Quick Start
 Follow these steps exactly (works on macOS, Linux, and Windows).
 No manual DB setup and no global Maven install required.